Gabrielle Aplin: Extended plays and Dear Happy (2016–present)

 On 9 November 2016, Aplin released "Miss You", the first single from the extended play of the same name.
 The song has been described as a departure from her previously guitar-driven sound on Light Up the Dark, and the production as being much less 'bare bones' than her previous efforts.

 In February 2017, Aplin parted ways with Parlophone Records to focus on releasing material via her own independent record label, Never Fade Records.
 She said of the decision, "I really enjoy getting involved with everything—from my image to my artwork.
 It's been quite nice to be in control."
 Aplin released a single titled "Waking Up Slow" on 9 August 2017.
 She then released her next EP, Avalon, on 6 October.
 "Waking Up Slow" was lauded as one of the best pop songs of 2017 by Popjustice.

 Aplin announced the first single from her third album, "My Mistake", on 20 November 2018; it was released on 28 November, with Aplin describing it as her "most honest and raw song to date".
 Aplin collaborated with Hannah Grace on a Christmas extended play titled December, which was released on 4 December 2018.
 On 27 March 2019, Aplin released the second single titled "Nothing Really Matters" from her third album, followed by another single titled "Losing Me", which features English singer JP Cooper, on 14 August.
 The album, titled Dear Happy, was released on 17 January 2020.

 Her fourth album, Phosphorescent, was released on 6 January 2023 on Never Fade Records.

+In 2021, Aplin's song 'Home' was featured in the video game Life Is Strange: True Colors.

 Personal life

 Aplin is vegan.
 She is in a relationship with musician Alfie Hudson-Taylor.
-The couple reside in Brighton.
+The couple live in Somerset.